-Designing database this way will give you the flexibility to change the module database design change entirely when client’s business need changes.
+The designing database this way will give you the flexibility to change the module database design change entirely when the client’s business need changes.

 Requirement gathering is an important element designing accurate database design.
 Create only those tables which you need to develop a module of the project.
 It will offer you the flexibility of accommodating the feature and requirement changes.

 5) Development Approach:

 If you know the agile development method, great follow it and you can skip this part.
 If not then follow the modular development path.
 In modular development, you will be dividing the whole project developed into a fully functional number of modules.
 And you develop each module to make the system working.

 I have seen many developers following no particular development approach; thighs get very complicated with large and complex projects.
 They tend to develop the whole system at once without logically dividing the system into modules.
 This leads to a lot of bugs and frustration on the development part and delay in delivery on the customer part.

 If you are a starter or novice with web application developers who don’t know agile methodology then knowing the modular approach may give you a bit of ease and keeps your development on track.

 How it works